kkelchte/kkelchte.github.io/docs/discrete_control.md

 Current issue occurs when using data_format NCHW which is probably due to a library version difference in the contrib library between singularity and my virtualenvironment.
-For now Ill use NHWC.
+For now using NHWC.

 ```
 ValueError: Can not squeeze dim[3] expected a dimension of 1, got 29 for MobileV1/control/SpationSqueeze with input [?,9,1,29]
 ```

+As a side note: NHWC did not show the acceleration it used to.
+This might be due to new versions of nvidia/tensorflow/contrib.

+## step 3: testing

+Current status: model overfitting severly while training offline.
+The overfitting is visible in the new validation set (recorded with auxd instead of BA).

+TODO: new set of experiments with higher dropout, weightdecay and potentially starting from Imgnet.